CiscoDevNet/codemotion-milan-2016/README.md

 6. [**Create a Voice Machine** (15 min)](labs/TROPO-1-Create-a-Voice-Machine.pdf): Tropo is a cloud API that allows you to automate communications over the phone and SIP VoIP networks.
 Both voice and SMS are supported, and no telephony knowledge is needed.
 In this lab, you will learn the basics of how to use Tropo.
 You'll create a simple Tropo application, get a Tropo number in a country of your choice, and build a simple Voice Machine controlled by your code.

 7. [**Mixing Voice and SMS** (10 min)](labs/TROPO-2-Mixing-Voice-and-SMS.pdf): learn to mix Voice and SMS in a single call.
-You'll build an app that will prompt you for a phone number and send an SMS message containing a randomly selected quote to that number.
+You'll build an app that will prompt you for a phone number and send a SMS containing a randomly selected quote.

 8. [**Outbound SMS Dialer** (15min)](labs/TROPO-3-Outbound-SMS-Dialer.pdf): create a basic dialer that will send multiple SMS to a list of Mobile phone numbers read from a CSV file.